uF4No/chat-socketio-v3/article.md

 })
 ```

 We're using the _prompt()_ method to request the username.
-With _socket.emit()_ we're emmitting to our server.
-The first paramenter is the event name and the second paramenter is the data we're sending, in this case, just the username.
+With _socket.emit()_ we're emitting to our server.
+The first parameter is the event name and the second parameter is the data we're sending, in this case, just the username.
 Using _socket.on()_ we capture events sent from the server to the clients.

 In our server, we have to capture the event like this: